NREL/PLEXOS2PRAS.jl/README.md

 manually in the PLEXOS GUI, and skip steps 1-3 here.
 For details, consult the [worksheet modification reference](worksheet_modification.md).

+The function takes two optional keyword arguments:

+`charge_capacities`: Should `Generator` and `GeneratorStorage` charge capacities be read in from the PLEXOS `Pump Load` property?
+Defaults to `false`, in which case the resources will be assumed to have symmetric charge / discharge capacities.
+If not using the default, be sure to provide the same option to the `process_solution` function later.

+`charge_efficiencies`: Should `Generator` and `GeneratorStorage` charge efficiencies be read in from the PLEXOS `Pump Efficiency` property?
+Defaults to `true`.
+If `false`, the resources will be assumed to have 100% charge efficiency.
+If not using the default, be sure to provide the same option to the `process_solution` function later.

+Unfortunately, due to limitations in PLEXOS passthrough variables, only one of these arguments can be true at a time.

 __Step 3: Import the modified system back into PLEXOS__

 Import the modified system (`yourworkbookname_PRAS.xlsx` from the above